menu

 Demographics

-The per capita income in Smithville in 2018 was $19,851, which is middle income relative to Mississippi, and low income relative to the rest of the US.
-This equates to an annual income of $79,404 for a family of four.
+The per capita income in Smithville in 2018 was $19,963, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
+This equates to an annual income of $79,852 for a family of four.
+However, Smithville contains both very wealthy and poor people as well.

 The people who call Smithville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smithville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Smithville include Irish, German, English, British, and Norwegian.
+Important ancestries of people in Smithville include English, Irish, German, British, and Czech.

 The most common language spoken in Smithville is English.
 Other important languages spoken here include Spanish and Scandinavian languages.